 The mission of the university is teaching, research, and public service.
 The COOP is based on the principle that during an emergency the mission of the university must solely be the preservation of health and life safety, the protection of property, the protection of research, and the return to normal or near normal operations as quickly as is feasible.
 The goal of protecting research is to ensure to the greatest extent possible that nothing is lost while the activities associated with that research are suspended.
 The COOP establishes policy guidance and procedures to ensure the continued operation of functions deemed to be part of the fundamental mission in the event of an incident that threatens or incapacitates people and operations.

 It is the university's intention to ensure the continued performance of minimum essential functions on campus during a wide range of potential emergencies and to make provision for alternative facilities if needed.
-Ultimately, the ability to respond to and recover from emergencies affecting the College of William & Mary's operations depends on the training, proficiency, and health of its employees, available resources, and clarity of leadership.
+Ultimately, the ability to respond to and recover from emergencies affecting William & Mary's operations depends on the training, proficiency, and health of its employees, available resources, and clarity of leadership.
 This COOP supports employees and contractors, system users, emergency responders, local and regional emergency management agencies, and the general public during emergencies.
 The plan:

 - ensures the capability to implement the COOP both with and without warning;